 - Nijhoom Tours reserves the rights to change any hotel listed in the itinerary to a similar standard one if the actual hotel is not available to book.

 - On Day-1, the check-in time at Civic Inn is 14.00 H. If you have an early morning flight, we can arrange an early check-in for an additional half-day charge depending on availability.

 - 1st class tickets of Rocket depends on availability.
-You might have to travel in the 2nd class if 1st class is not available.
-The only difference between 1st and 2nd class on the Rocket is, 2nd class is located on the back side, and have no air-conditioning.
+You might have to travel in the 2nd class if the 1st class is not available.
+The only difference between the 1st and 2nd class on the Rocket is, 2nd class is located on the backside, and have no air-conditioning.
 Other facilities are the same.
 Passengers of the 2nd class can use all the facilities of 1st class, e.g. dining area, toilets, and the sitting area on the front side.